huongtran-3/-Tran/ABM-1.md

 The neighourhood is the distance between agents to share food The scope parameter defines the hunting distance for each wolf.

-Eating and sharing resources are important behaviours for our sheep.
-This will allow them to store food —and thus be harder to hunt— as well as colaborate with other colleagues by equally dividing the sum of both of their food.
-Sheep will eat 10 units of food provided that there are more than 10 units of food in the position where they are “standing”; otherwise they will eat whatever is left in their current position.

-hinh
+# Creating sheeps and wolves
+for i in range(num_of_agents):
+    agents.append(agentframework_v2.Agent(environment, agents, neighbourhood))

+for i in range(num_of_wolves):
+    wolves.append(agentframework_v2.Wolf(agents, scope))

+# Moving, eating and sharing of agents
+The code below will define the sheep to move, eat and share to other sheep.
+The sheep will move around the environment and their speed will depend on the amount of food they had eat.
+The sheep will eat 10 units of food in their position, incase the food in their current position is less than 10, they will eat whatever is left there.

+# Moving and hunting of Wolves

 Wolves share the move function with the sheep with the difference that their behaviour does not depend on food; instead they can only move 2 units per iteration.
 They also have a unique function called hunt with which they are able to delete agents from the environment if they are within their scope.